Evans-Gash/Evans-Gash/README.md

 Hobbies: Coding , FX Trading , Design , MMA , Self Improvment
 My Traits :
 1 - Analytical :
-🔹 Engaging in coding and FX trading requires a keen analytical mind to dissect complex problems and identify optimal solutions.
+🔹 Engaging in coding and FX trading requires a keen analytical mind to dissect complex, problems and identify optimal solutions.

 2 - Good Communicator :
 🔹I know how to communicate clearly and effectively, both in writing and in person.
   I'm able to explain complex technical concepts to non-technical people.

 3 - Creative :
 🔹Pursuing hobbies like design and MMA often involves creativity, whether it's in crafting visually appealing designs or developing innovative fighting techniques.

 4 - Disciplined :
 🔹In both FX trading and MMA, discipline is essential for success.
-This individual likely possesses the self-discipline to stick to trading strategies and training routines.
+  The self-discipline to stick to trading strategies and training routines.

 5 - Adaptive :
 🔹The world of coding is ever-evolving, as is the market in FX trading.
   Being adaptable allows this person to quickly learn new programming languages, adapt trading strategies to changing market conditions, and adjust fighting tactics in MMA.

 6 - I'm a Lifelong Learner  :
-🔹I love Coding So I'm always learning new things, whether it's a new programming language or a new way to solve a problem.I'm not afraid of change, and I'm always looking for ways to improve My skills
-🔹I love this Quote "Life = Coding Forever"
+🔹I love Coding So I'm always learning new things, whether it's a new programming language or, a new way to solve a problem.I'm not afraid of change, and I'm always looking for ways to improve My skills 🔹I love this Quote "I will tell you how to become rich.
+Close the doors.
+  Be fearful when others are greedy.
+Be greedy when others are fearful"

 7 - I'm a Team leader :
 🔹I know that there's strength in numbers.
 I'm able to work well with others, and I'm always looking for ways to help the team succeed, 🔹I have a team spirit and I love cooperation because one of the secrets of success is the success of the group.

 8 -  Driven :
-🔹 With interests spanning from self-improvement to coding and trading, this individual is likely highly motivated and driven to achieve their goals, both personally and professionally.
+🔹 With interests spanning from self-improvement to coding and trading, I'm highly motivated and driven to achieve my goals, both personally and professionally.

 9 - Resilient :
 🔹Whether facing setbacks in coding projects, losses in trading, or challenges in MMA training, resilience is key.
-This person likely possesses the resilience to bounce back from failures, learn from mistakes, and keep pushing forward towards their aspirations.
+  I have the resilience to bounce back from failures, learn from mistakes, and keep pushing forward towards their aspirations.

 ```